elegos/website/content/post/2018/10/12/listening-on-sockets-with-go.md

 }
 ```

-If you're compiling this code in a \*nix environment (Linux, OSX, etc), you can
+If you're running this application in a \*nix environment (Linux, OSX, etc), you
-try to send data to the application using netcat:
+can try to send data to the application using netcat:

 ```bash
 nc -U /path/to/tmp.sock